Developing a content marketing strategy isn’t just a perk, it’s a necessity.

 When it comes to posting on social media, there are endless content formats you can try out.
 A few include:

 What works best for your brand?
 Do you see an increase in engagement when you share video content?
 Maybe your audience is most satisfied with your blog.
 Maybe memes are the best way you can connect.
-The better you understand what kinds of content make your brand successful, the better you’ll be able to identify which content format to utilize.
+The better you understand what types of content make your brand successful, the better you’ll be able to identify which content format to utilize.